Most Agencies Talk Traffic. CFOs Care About Revenue Velocity.

 Lever 1: Increase Deal Volume

-More deals mean more revenue, but only if those deals are qualified.
-Focus on lead‑to‑opportunity conversion rate, not just lead count.
+More deals drive more revenue, but only when they are qualified.
+Focus on improving lead-to-opportunity conversion rather than simply increasing lead volume.

 Lever 2: Increase Average Deal Size

-Larger deals deliver more revenue per close.
-This lever is often overlooked because it requires value‑based pricing, strategic packaging, and cross‑selling discipline.
+Larger deals increase revenue per close.
+This requires value-based pricing, stronger positioning, and disciplined packaging of your offerings.

 Lever 3: Shorten Sales Cycle Length